How do I report a power outage, or find out details about an ongoing power outage?

 Why is my account locked for security reasons?

 If you receive a message that your account has been locked, it may be that an incorrect password has been attempted more than six times.
 As a security measure, your account has been locked for 24-hours.
-Should you require access prior to the end of the 24-hour period, a Customer Care Agent would be happy to unlock your account for you at 613-738-6400 Option #3.
+Should you require access prior to the end of the 24-hour period, a Customer Service representative would be happy to unlock your account for you at 613-738-6400.